autodesk-cloud/ochopod/docs/concepts.rst

 This data is merged from two sources :

-1. Environment variables passed by the running framework (Marathon_ in our case).
-This is also a way for the user to pass settings.
+1. Environment variables passed by the running framework (Marathon_ for instance).
+This is also a way for the user to pass application settings.
 2. Bindings specific logic, for instance by querying the underlying EC2 instance to grab our current IP.

-The important settings are the internal/external IPs used to locate the pod and its port re-mappings (which depend on the framework used).
+The important settings are the internal/external IPs used to locate the pod and its port re-mappings (which depend on the stack used).
 This payload stored in Zookeeper_ is used and passed down by the leader when configuring the cluster.

 Each pod has a unique identifier (UUID) plus a unique index generated from Zookeeper_.
 This index is not guaranteed to span a continuous interval but is indeed unique within the cluster and throughout the lifetime of the pod.